planetary-social/nos-followers/README.md

 A server that listens to Nostr [Follow List](https://github.com/nostr-protocol/nips/blob/master/02.md) events and identifies follow and unfollow actions.
 These events are then published to a Google Pub/Sub queue.

 ### Local development
-The server, a nostr relay and a postgres db are created through `docker compose up --build`.
+The server, a nostr relay and a postgres db are created through `docker compose up --build` which is a good way to test docker configurations.
-Then you can `psql "postgres://postgres:mydevpassword@localhost:5432/followers"` to explore the DB.
+Most often than not, you'll want to select only relay and db through `docker compose up relay db` and run the server in your host with a simple `cargo run`
-The DB will be created if not present and any pending migration will be run each time the server starts The local relay will be available at `ws://localhost:7777`, ensure that you have a `config/settings.development.yml` connected to the local relay:
+The DB can be explored by visiting `http://localhost:7474/browser/` The DB will be created if not present and any pending migration will be run each time the server starts The local relay will be available at `ws://localhost:7777`, ensure that you have a `config/settings.development.yml` connected to the local relay: